-Each year, the Department of Defense (DoD) submits a Selected Acquisition Report (SAR) to Congress detailing the status, plans, and funding requirements for more than 80 major acquisition programs.
-The most recent SAR, submitted in December 2013, projects funding and quantities for major acquisition programs extending more than 30 years into the future.
-The SAR projects these programs will need $324 billion over the Future Years Defense Program (FYDP), spanning FY 2015 to FY 2019, and an additional $498 billion in FY 2020 and beyond.
+Each year, the Department of Defense (DoD) submits Selected Acquisition Reports (SARs) to Congress detailing the status, plans, and funding requirements for more than 80 major acquisition programs.
+The most recent available SARs, submitted in December 2014, project funding and quantities for major acquisition programs extending more than 30 years into the future.
+The SARs project that these programs will need $337 billion over the Future Years Defense Program (FYDP), spanning FY 2016 to FY 2020, and an additional $453 billion in FY 2021 and beyond.

 President Obama’s last budget, to be released February 9th, is his last chance to put his administration’s stamp on the nation’s defense spending.